 Allison rolled her blue eyes.
 “Shy.”

 The redhead dismissed Allison with a small, superior smirk but the brunette stood, coral tinted lips parting in a smile that lit her sable eyes.
-“Yazmin Reyes; I live in the first building as you pull in to the complex.”
+“Yazmin Reyes.
+I live in the first building as you enter the complex.”

 I pointed off to the right, “I’m in that building.
 These are my friends, Theresa and Allison.”

-Yazmin didn’t realize she was being interrogated and she chuckled at Allison’s enthusiasm.
-Allison reads minds, but she has to be touching her target and has to ask questions and focus.
-If the target is lying, Allison can usually get to the real story.
+Yazmin didn’t realize she was being interrogated.
+She chuckled at Allison’s enthusiasm.
+Allison reads minds, but she has to be touching her target and ask questions.
+If the target is lying, Allison can usually get to their story.

 “I moved in about a year ago, right after my divorce.
 I like it here; it’s quiet.”